About Us

 Charges for Materials and Services:

-Patrons will be required to pay list price for damaged or lost materials.
+Patrons may be required to pay list price for damaged or lost materials.
 No refunds will be given for payments on lost materials withdrawn from the library’s collection.
 Replacement copies may be accepted (at the discretion of library staff) as long as the item is an exact replacement of the lost/damaged item.
 Some examples: hardback books must be replaced by hardback books, non-fiction books must be the same edition or newer, etc. Replacement items must be new and in their original packaging.
 Used or pre-owned items will not be accepted.
 No refunds will be given for payments on lost materials withdrawn from the library’s collection.

 Collections The services of a collection agency are utilized to assist the library in recovering long overdue materials in order to maintain the integrity of the library's collection and ensure availability of materials to library users.